Pulse dialling and DTMF what is the difference?

 Most fixed-line phones now use dual tone multi frequency (DTMF, also called touch tone or tone dialing), supported by push-button telephones, rather than pulse dialing, but most telephone equipment retains support for pulse dialing for backward compatibility.

 Replica Chrome Vintage Bakelite King Pyramid model 162 Telephone 1930s This is a modern replica of the The King Pyramid phone that was introduced in 1929.
 It was supplied by the PMG in Australia in the 1930s.
 This Chrome reproduction retro phone has all the modern features while still keeping the 1920s design.
 You can turn the ringer on and off.
 You can turn the receiver volume high and low.
 You have last number redial and call hold.
 This Telephone dials tone and decadic it has a switch so you can switch it between pulse/decadic and DTMF.
 This means you can use this retro reproduction rotary dial phone for voicemail/call centres etc. This phone is brand new.
 The replica pyramid telephone comes with a RJ11 phone cable that fits RJ12 sockets like these.
-If you have old Telecom/PMG 610 sockets you may need an 610 adaptor here. or other adaptors here you may need an ADSL filter information on ADSL with retro phones here Replica Vintage Bakelite King Pyramid model 162 Telephone 1930s - Chrome colour much more info
+If you have old Telecom/PMG 610 sockets you may need an 610 adaptor here. or other adaptors here you may need an ADSL filter information on ADSL with retro phones here Replica Vintage Bakelite King Pyramid model 162 Telephone 1930s - Chrome colour further data

 One Ivory Ericofon Rotary Dial Phone refurbished.
 Refurbished ivory Ericofon supplied by Telecom Australia.
 It has been buffed and polished but still has some fine surface scratching and marks as you would expect from a 40 year old telephone.
 These were sold by Telecom Australia /PMG in the 1960s and 1970s .
 It can make outgoing calls and receives calls and it does ring with an Ericotone buzzer.
 Dials decadic it will not dial DTMF tones that you use for voicemail/call centres etc. However it dials telephone numbers fine information on decadic here.
 The Red telephone comes with a standard telecom 605 plug you may need an adaptor here or other adaptors here you may need an ADSL filter information on ADSL with retro phones here) Get other different coloured Ericofons - click here The History of the Ericofon The Ericofon is a Swedish telephone handset created by Ericsson.
-It was designed in the late 1940s by a design team including Gösta Thames Ralph Lysell and Hugo Blomberg.
-A specific feature of the telephone is that the two major components--the handset and the click
+It was designed in the late 1940s by a design team including Gösta Thames more information.....

-Replica Chrome Vintage Bakelite Candlestick model 38AT Telephone 1920s This is a modern replica of the Candlestick phone Type 38 that was introduced in 1912.
+Replica Vintage Bakelite Candlestick model 38AT Telephone 1920s This is a modern replica of the Candlestick phone that was introduced in 1912.
 It was commonly supplied by the PMG in Australia in the 1920s.
 This reproduction retro phone has all the modern features while still keeping the 1912 design.
 You can turn the ringer on and off.
 You can turn the receiver volume high and low.
 You have last number redial and call hold.
 The phone has cloth covered cords like the original Candlestick phone.
 The phone is heavy emulating the original candlestick telephone introduced by the PMG (Post Master Generals Department) This Telephone dials tone and decadic it has a switch so you can switch it between pulse/decadic and DTMF.
-This means you can use this retro reproduction rotary dial phone for voicemail/call centres etc. This phone is brand new.
-The replica candlestick telephone comes with a RJ11 phone cable that much more info
+This means you can use this retro reproduction rotary dial phone for voicem lots more

 New South Wales (NSW) Queensland (Qld) Victoria (Vic) South Australia (SA) Western Australia (WA) Northern Territory (NT) Auctralian Capital Territorty (ACT) Norfolk Island .Sydney Melbourne Brisbane Canberra Perth Adelaide Geelong Bendigo Albury-Wodonga Wollongong Central Coast Newcastle Port Macquarie Coffs Harbour Northern Rivers Gold Coast Towoomba Sunshine Coast Wide Bay Capricorn Coast Mackay Townsville Cairns Hobart and Launceston Darwin